gboehl/dynare/src/source/the-model-file.rst

 Steady state
 ============

 There are two ways of computing the steady state (i.e. the static equilibrium) of a model.
 The first way is to let Dynare compute the steady state using a nonlinear Newton-type solver; this should work for most models, and is relatively simple to use.
-The second way is to give more guidance to Dynare, using your knowledge of the model, by providing it with a “steady state file”.
+The second way is to give more guidance to Dynare, using your knowledge of the model, by providing it with a method to compute the steady state, either using a `steady_state_model` block or writing matlab routine.

 Finding the steady state with Dynare nonlinear solver